nicholascc/bf-to-x64/README.md

 Try out the examples in the `examples\` directory, such as `examples\mandelbrot.bf` which prints out an ASCII representation of the Mandelbrot set!

-Currently this JIT compiler does not support the ',' (input) instruction, and does not perform any optimizations on the input (e.g. folding long strings of `inc`s into a single `add`).
+Currently this JIT compiler does not support the ',' (input) instruction, and does not perform any optimizations on the input (e.g. folding long strings of increments into a single addition).

 ### Details